techfryday/programming_in_c_examples/README.md

 # programming_in_c_examples
 In this repository, we have provided the source codes of all frequently asked problem statements in university and college exams.
+*According to difficulty and complexity level we have divided the programs in several phases.*

 # Dependancies:
 The code has been written and compiled using "Turbo C++" editor and compiler.
 With other compilers this code may not work and show errors.